How this series came about

 See more of this series

 Some of the pieces in this series are available on my website with free shipping within South Africa.
-Click the button below to see them in my online shop.
+Have a look at available art in the menu above.
 Others will shortly be available in KwaZulu-Natal, details to follow.